For those of us who carry Newfoundland

-Meet Elias, the voice that carries you home...
+Meet Elias, the voice that'll carry you Home...

 "Me dear, these stories are like salt cod - they’ll keep for years,